 Shockwave Therapy (ESWT)

-Don’t worry, no electrical shocks in this therapy!
-Shockwave therapy uses high intensity sound waves directed at a specific area on your pets’ body, triggering the body’s own repair mechanisms.
-Degenerative joint disease, osteoarthritis and hip and elbow dysplasia are just some of the conditions successfully treated using shockwaves.
+Shockwave therapy uses high-intensity sound waves directed at a specific area on your pets’ bodies, triggering the body’s own repair mechanisms.

 This article “Try Shockwave Therapy When Your Pet Is In Pain or Isn’t Healing” by Dr Karen Becker will give you more insight into this treatment option.